woodsy88/guides-markdown/Ruby On Rails/installing-bootstrap.md

 `gem 'bootstrap-sass', '~> 3.3.6'`

-ensure rails sass gem is installed
+ensure rails sass gem is already in your gem file and installed installed

 `gem 'sass-rails', '>= 3.2'`